- Gender and Relationships»

 Can I Get My Money Back Once It’s Been Seized?

-So if you intend to ask for the money back you must contact the child support agency within 25 days of them placing a hold on your account.
+If you intend to ask for the money back you must contact the child support agency within 25 days of them placing a hold on your account.

 At that point you can try negotiating with the caseworker by explaining why you have not paid your child support.